helen030/DataPortfolio/README.md

 ### Customer Churn Rate Analysis of an American Telecommunication Company
 **Code:** [`Analyzing the Factors Contributing to the Success of a Movie.ipynb`](https://github.com/tiannaparris/PortfolioProjects/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb)

-**Goal:** To determine factors contributing to customer churn rate and predict future churn behaviour.
+**Goal:** To understand customer behaviour and to accurately predict customer churn.

-**Description:**
+**Description:** The client in this project is a major U.S. wireless telecommunication company that provides cellular telephone service.
+The data provides details of 30,000 customers in the training dataset, and 10,000 customers in the evaluation dataset.
+There is information on 44 attributes describing the customer care service details, customer demography and personal details, etc. Extra analysis related to churn prediction based on the Kaggel datasets was used as an example for this project.

-**Skills:** Data cleaning, data analysis, data modelling, data visualization, basic web building.
+**Technical Skills:** Data manipulation, data cleaning, descriptive data analysis, statistical modelling, web app development and hosting.

 **Technology:** R

 **Results:**

 ## Contact Details
-- LinkedIn:
+- Linkedin:
 - Email: thudo0311@gmail.com